aczwink/StdPlusPlus/README.md

 ### Optional dependencies

+* OpenAL Soft for the OpenAL Soft backend
 * OpenCL ICD loader for the OpenCL backend.
 * GTK 3 and PkgConfig for the GTK 3 backend.